15-minute Chinese Steamed Egg (Zheng Ji Dan Geng)

 Chinese steamed egg (Chinesisches gedämpftes Ei)

-Keep the Heat Low & Gentle:
+Keep the Heat Low and Gentle:

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.